horga83/Latching-Relay-Board/README.md

 In addition, with standard relays, if the power is removed the relays will all drop out removing power from
 equipment you may not want to go down.
 A latching relay board solves these issues with no current
-being drawn by coils and static state on power cycle.
+being drawn by coils and static state contacts on power cycle.

 Ordering
 --------
-Bare and pre-built boards may be ordered from me, please email \<farrisg at gmsys.com\><br/><br/>
+Bare and pre-built boards may be ordered from me, please email \<**farrisg at gmsys.com**\><br/>
+Bare boards are US $29.00 plus shipping.
+Currently Pre-built board prices are available on a quote basis, due to component prices.
+36pin ESP32 modules are available with the bare board as an option.

 Features
 --------
-* ESP32 microcontroller with watchdog code.
+* 36pin ESP32 (doit dev v1) microcontroller with watchdog code.
 * 16 latching relays each one with a single usable contact rated at 2A.
 * 7 of the 16 relays are in parallel with sink outputs of a repeater controller such as RLC-4.
 * Low current indicator LEDS for all relays.